 We’re sure you understand how important it is for a small business that you pay the invoices that we send you promptly.
 As we’re also sure you’ll want to stay friends, you agree to stick to the following payment schedule:

-The remaining 70% at completion of the website development.
+2) The remaining 50% is due at completion of the website development.

 All proposals are quoted in GB Pounds Stirling and we issue invoices electronically.
 Our payment terms are seven days from the date of invoice by bank transfer.

 In cases where third parties are involved in the delivery of your project, such as graphic designers or web hosts etc, it your responsibility to pay them in accordance with the agreements you reach.

 Just like a parking ticket, neither of us can transfer this contract to anyone else without the other’s permission.
 We both agree that we’ll adhere to all relevant laws and regulations in relation to our activities under this contract and not cause the other to breach any relevant laws or regulations.

 We are web designers - not legal consultants.
 Whilst we will do all in our power to implement technical solutions in line with current regulations, we cannot be responsible for aspects of your business, such as tax matters, legal text or the way you run your business.

 You are advised to seek professional legal advice on what you must do as a business or individual to ensure continuing compliance with all your legal obligations.
 It is your responsibility to ensure full compliance with the regulations.
 We can only help you in adding technical features to your website if needed.
 We cannot offer specific legal advice on how you should bring your business into line with its legal obligations.

 This contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.

 Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of English and Welsh courts.
 Oh and don’t forget those men with big dogs.